AVD Deployment Operation Failed | Add New VMs to Existing Host Pool

 Results Deployment Operation Failed – AVD Deployment Failed

 My deployment failed because of the following error.
-But if you have enough free IPs left in your subnet then there should not be an issue.
+But there should be no issue if you have enough free IPs left in your subnet.

 Subnet default with address prefix 20.225.108.0/27 does not have enough capacity for 1 IP!